samagyasharma/verilog_project/README.md

 # Enhanced MIPS32 Pipeline Implementation

 This project implements a sophisticated MIPS32 pipeline processor with advanced features for high-performance computing.
-The implementation is modular and includes several modern processor features that enhance performance and reliability.
+The implementation is modular and includes several modern processor features that enhance performance, reliability, and security.

 ## Project Structure